Loïc Féry: FC Lorient

-Féry considered buying OGC Nice, Nîmes Olympique, Grenoble Foot 38 or Sheffield Wednesday before buying FC Lorient in 2009.
+Féry considered buying OGC Nice, Nîmes Olympique, Grenoble Foot 38 and Sheffield Wednesday before buying FC Lorient in 2009.
 The Nice offer in 2001 was with a Korean business partner, and was rejected for lack of transparency, while the president of Nîmes changed his mind as his club was promoted to Ligue 2, and Wednesday was considered too expensive and risky for Féry.
 Aged 35, he was the youngest president in Ligue 1.
 As of 2012, Lorient was the only Ligue 1 club not in debt.

 In late 2012, Féry was elected president of the administration council of the Ligue de Football Professionnel.
 In July 2018, he and Francis Graille of AJ Auxerre were elected presidents of the same body for Ligue 2 clubs.

 Féry's club were relegated back to Ligue 2 in 2017.
-After achieving promotion back to Ligue 1 in 2020, he invested heavily, saying that only Paris Saint-Germain F.C. and OGC Nice were spending as much.
+After achieving promotion back to Ligue 1 in 2020, he invested heavily, saying that only Paris Saint-Germain and Nice were spending as much.
 In July 2023, he received attention for signing 2018 FIFA World Cup winner Benjamin Mendy days after the player was acquitted of sexual offences in England.
 Lorient were relegated again from the 2023–24 Ligue 1, despite having the eighth-biggest budget.
 Féry admitted responsibility for Lorient's relegation and the mistake of abolishing the role of sporting director, which had left coach Régis Le Bris with the added role of player recruitment.

+In January 2026, with Lorient back in Ligue 1, the Black Knight Football Club of American businessman Bill Foley became the sole shareholder; the organisation already owned AFC Bournemouth in England, Moreirense in Portugal and Auckland FC in New Zealand.
+Féry remained president, and became a shareholder in the parent company.

 Personal life

-Féry was married to Olivia Féry, born Olivia Gravereaux, an ex professional tennis player who also represented Hong Kong during their stay there.
+Féry married to Olivia Féry (née Gravereaux), a former professional tennis player, in 2001.
 They divorced in 2022.
-Their son Arthur Féry became a professional in the same sport, under his British nationality.
+They have three children, including Arthur, who became a professional in tennis under his British nationality.

 According to French business magazine Challenges, Féry was France's 398th richest person in 2023, with a net worth of €320 million.
 This was an increase from his €120 million fortune in 2011.